redhat-sap/sap-rhsm/README.md

 Set the following variables if you want to register with activationkey and orgid:

      reg_activation_key:
      reg_organization_id:

 Use the following variables to register with your RHN username and password.
-Please use ansible-vault or tower for proper encryption of your credentials.
+You should use ansible-vault or tower to encrypt  your credentials.

       reg_pool:
       reg_pool_ids:
       reg_username:
       reg_password:

-The following are optional
+The following are optional:

     reg_server_insecure: defaults to no
-    reg_autosubscribe: defaults to yes
+    reg_autosubscribe: defaults to unset
     reg_osrelease: default unset, can set to 7Server, 7.2, 7.3 etc

 Set this variable to true if you want to remove/disable all previously existing repositories.
-The default is true
+The default is false

      repo_reset: true